faisalsiddiq87/HotelPackages/README.md

 1. Run the Command `phpunit` on your project root.
 5. All the test cases should return OK with assertions.

+### Documentation for APIS

+1. After project is setup access the route `/docs` for documentations.

 ## ScreenShots

 * Please review [screenshots](https://github.com/faisalsiddiq87/HotelPackages/tree/master/screenshots) for login, listing, add, update, detail, testCases etc